tadesouaiaia/prsWorkshop-website/docs/practicals/workshop_practical_tade.md

 ### Distribution of LD-block length
-The next set of scripts will allow us to visualise the distribution of LD block length in 1000G super-populations.
+The next set of scripts will allow us to visualise the distribution of LD block length in the 1000G super-populations.

     ./code/plink --bfile data/chr1-22 --keep-cluster-names AFR --blocks no-pheno-req no-small-max-span --blocks-max-kb 250 --within data/pop_info.pheno  --threads 30 --out AFR